ckeditor/ckeditor4-docs/guides/dev/deep_dive/widgets/README.md

 {@img ckeditor_image_widget.png CKEditor captioned image widget}

 The screenshot above shows the editor with two captioned image widget instances.
-The right one (Saturn V launch) is selected, so a characteristic yellow frame marks editable areas and a drag icon appears.
+The right one (Saturn V launch) is hovered, so a characteristic yellow frame marks editable areas and a drag icon appears.

 In the simplest scenario, this widget consists of a caption and an image.
 The caption conceptually belongs to the image and must not exist outside this context.
 Creating a captioned image as an independent entity gives you a number of benefits, such as: